Therkelsen/Computerized_Alcoholism/README.md

 Once ready, Click Turn off Bitlocker / Decrypt the drive to continue and turn off BitLocker on the drive.

+### Disable fast boot to avoid driver problems

+Press the Windows key on your keyboard, and type in Command Prompt.

+Without pressing Enter, right-click the cmd icon that appears, then select Run as administrator.

+Type in powercfg -h off and press Enter.

 ### Ubuntu Installation
 Download [Rufus](https://github.com/pbatard/rufus/releases/download/v3.15/rufus-3.15.exe) &amp; [the Ubuntu .iso file](https://ubuntu.com/download/desktop/thank-you?version=20.04.3&amp;architecture=amd64)